Maldives: Islamic extremists behind attack on ex-president | Law-Order

 Maldives: Islamic extremists behind attack on ex-president

-A top official in the Maldives said Saturday that Islamic extremists were responsible for an explosion earlier this week that critically wounded former President Mohamed Nasheed, as police said they arrested two of four suspects.
+A top official in the Maldives said Saturday that Islamic extremists were responsible for an explosion that critically wounded former President Mohamed Nasheed earlier this week, as police said they arrested two of four suspects.

-Hospital officials said Saturday that Nasheed is conscious and no longer needs breathing support.
-Two of his bodyguards and two apparent bystanders, including a British citizen, were also wounded in Thursday's blast.
+Hospital officials said Saturday that Nasheed, 53, was conscious and no longer needed breathing support, but remains in an intensive care unit after initial life-saving surgeries to his head, chest, abdomen and limbs.
+They told reporters that shrapnel from the blast damaged his intestines and liver and that a piece of shrapnel broke his rib and had been a centimetre (0.4 inches) from his heart.

-Prosecutor General Hussain Shameem told reporters that investigators still do not know which extremist group was behind the attack, which left Nasheed, 53, in critical condition in an intensive care unit after life-saving surgeries to his head, chest, abdomen and limbs.
+Prosecutor General Hussain Shameem told reporters that investigators still don't know which extremist group was behind Thursday's attack, which also wounded two of Nasheed's bodyguards and two apparent bystanders, including a British citizen.
+Police announced Saturday that two men were arrested in connection with the attack, and released a photo of a person they said is the main fugitive suspect, seeking public assistance in identifying him.
 No group has claimed responsibility.

+Officers from the Australian Federal Police arrived Saturday in the Maldives to assist with the investigation, following a request from the country's government.
+A British investigator is expected to arrive in the Indian Ocean archipelago on Sunday.

+Police presented reporters with security camera footage of the blast, in which Nasheed and his bodyguards are seen walking through a narrow passage that leads from his home to the main road.
+An explosion occurs as Nasheed approaches his car.
+Authorities say a homemade explosive device containing ball bearings was attached to a motorbike parked near his car, possibly detonated by remote control.

-He was the first democratically elected president of the Indian Ocean archipelago, serving from 2008 to 2012 when he resigned amid protests.
+Nasheed was the first democratically elected president of the Maldives, serving from 2008 to 2012 when he resigned amid protests.
 He was defeated in the following presidential election, and was ineligible for the 2018 election due to a prison sentence, but has remained an influential political figure.

 The Maldives is known for its luxury resorts but has experienced occasional violent attacks.
-In 2007, a blast in a park in the capital wounded 12 foreign tourists, which was also blamed on religious extremists.
+In 2007, a blast in a park in the capital wounded 12 foreign tourists and was also blamed on religious extremists.

 The Maldives has one of the highest per-capita numbers of militants who fought in Syria and Iraq alongside the Islamic State group.